 On the 22nd of October, we sculpted Hedgehogs out of clay.
 They turned out great!

 This term, we went to the libary to learn about Biodiversity with Brian Mulvihill.
+We learned about the local flora and fauna in our area and their importance.

 If you interweave the pages of two 120 page copies, it is virtually impossible to pull them apart!
 All the touching pages create a surface area of 71, 400 sq cm and the friction created in such a small area is immense.